-Only those session shown in Data Manager Will only process the sessions that are presently listed in the Data Manager window.
+Only those session shown in Data Manager Will only process the sessions that are present!

+Will only process the sessions that are presently listed in the Data Manager window.

 Reprocess entire project

 Reprocesses all solutions, regardless of status.
 It is a good idea to reprocess all sessions after changing the global options.